 If you’ll be displaying the map in a room with big and bright windows near the map, you should probably go with the wood option.
 Its matte finish avoids distracting reflections.
 If you have a room that has good lighting options, the acrylic and aluminum prints can really stun.

 We’re confident that you’re going to love your map.
-We offer a full refund on any map you aren’t happy with within 30 days of receipt, provided it is in original condition.
+We offer a full refund on any map you aren’t happy with within 30 days of receipt.
 And the return shipping is on us.

 We will replace any map that has been damaged in transit at no charge.